flybywiresim/aircraft/README.md

 ### Are FlyByWire aircraft payware?

-No, they are completely free aircraft, open-source.
+No, they are completely free aircraft, open-source, including SimBridge and other FlyByWire projects which are publicly accessible via GitHub.

 ### How do we report bugs?